Yes, you can live inside a Nancy Meyers movie – here's how to achieve her cozy, classic, signature rom-com aesthetic according to the experts

 'To infuse your home with the Nancy Meyers aesthetic, aim for a blend of visual elegance and welcoming warmth, channeling the sophisticated yet lived-in look characteristic of her film sets.
 Begin with a palette of soft neutrals – whites, beiges, and soft grays – to set a classic, timeless base,' explains designer Kriste Michelini.

-'Maximize natural light with large windows and French doors, and choose plush, comfortable furniture to encourage relaxation.
+'Maximize natural light with large windows or French doors, and choose plush, comfortable furniture to encourage relaxation.
 Create open, functional spaces that foster social interaction, especially in the kitchen, which should serve as the heart of the home, equipped with quality appliances and stylishly displayed utensils.'

 'And add personal touches through unique, story-telling items like vintage finds and family heirlooms, and layer textures to add depth.
 Accessorize with elegance, incorporating tasteful lamps, vases, and books, and add greenery and fresh flowers for a touch of nature.
 Extend this cozy aesthetic outdoors with inviting seating and ambient lighting, crafting spaces that are as welcoming as they are beautiful, embodying the luxury, comfort, and functionality that are hallmarks of a Nancy Meyers-inspired home,' adds Kriste.